 If you’re a regular reader you know that I love to watch inspirational videos when I run on my treadmill in the morning.
-It was recommended to me that I check out Vikki Weldon’s FEAT Canada speech on one such run and the second it was over I sent her an email to see if we could connect.
+It was recommended to me that I check out a FEAT Canada speech by Vikki Weldon on one such run and the second it was over I sent her an email to see if we could connect.
 You can check out her video here:

 Jami, “What are your accolades and accomplishments?
 Go ahead, pat yourself on the back!”

 Vikki, “I am predominantly a sport climber, and my proudest achievements include 3 5.14a redpoints, my most recent this fall in BC.
 I have also climbed 5.13 trad.
 Another proud accomplishment was my second ascent of Blue Jeans (5.13b), a 7 pitch sport climb in the Canadian Rockies in 2013”.

 Jami, “What do you do when you’re not climbing?”